 We may have labs and pop-quizzes during the classes, especially, in the beginning of the semester.
-Two students team up loosely, study together, and take quizzes and do the labs and help each other.
+When we meet in class in person, two students team up loosely, study together, and take quizzes and do the labs and help each other.

-If you don't agree with my grading policy, you should let me know at the first week or day of registration such that I may suggest you an alternative or you should seriously think about options of changing the class or dropping the course.
+If you do not agree with my grading policy, you should let me know at the first week.
 At the discretion of the instructor, grades may be "curved."